-If like my client Alice, you specialise in helping busy business owners automate and systematise areas of their business so they get their time back, your clients will say no because they haven’t got the time to work with you.
+If, like my client Alice, you specialise in helping busy business owners automate and systematise areas of their business so they get their time back, your clients will say they haven’t got the time to work with you.

 So what should we do?
 Should we pack it all in?
 Throw in the towel?

 Go off and find something easier to sell?
-Choose our market strategically based purely on their ability to pay?
+Choose our market strategically based purely on clients’ ability to pay?

 Well, yes, we could do that, they would be very valid solutions.

-You see, working with these women is my calling, it’s my life’s work.
+You see, working with these heart-centred business owners is my calling.
+It’s my life’s work.
 And I know I’m uniquely gifted at it.
-Not only that but seeing a business owner going from struggle to thriving is what gives me a greater sense of fulfilment and satisfaction than just about anything else in my life.
+Not only that, but seeing a business owner going from struggle to regularly and confidently enrolling new clients is what gives me a greater sense of fulfilment and satisfaction than just about anything else in my life.